About severe.im

 What computing power does this take?

 The server is hosted by Ionos; I've been with them since 2003 -- the days of "1and1" as a hosting provider.
-There isn't really that much data here, and no database pulls or anything, so I only need 50-60 gigabytes of space and a few gigabytes of RAM to serve everything efficiently.
+There isn't really that much data here, and there are no SQL database pulls or anything, just creating and serving images: so I only need a couple cores, a few gigabytes of RAM, and 50-60 gigabytes of space to produce everything efficiently.

 What programming skill does something like this take?